waterswv/witinerary/README.md

 ## Overview

 ### Wine-Tripping is built with javascript and materializecss on the front end and employs express on top of node.js with a MongoDB/Mongoose database.
 The solution helps users search a directory of wineries located in the different wine regions of Northern California.
 Upon finding suitable destinations, a user will be able to build an itinerary list of addresses.
 Based on the built list the site then hits the Google Maps Directions API to build a mapped route of the destinations.

-Future enhancements will provide users with an optimized route of turn-by-turn directions of their route.
+#### Future enhancements will provide users with an optimized route of turn-by-turn directions of their route.
 This will help them in planning departure & arrival times for their entire trip.

-### Interesting Code [
+### Interesting Code:

 > From my perspective :)

-### ** generateWineriesForMaps  function located in public/scripts/map.js **
+### **generateWineriesForMaps function located in public/scripts/map.js**

 ##### The Generate Wineries for Maps is doing several things:
   1. Uses AJAX promises to make multiple get method calls and then executes multiple statement with both results.